In this article

 Add New Data or Stop Collecting Data

-You can always start collecting new data points, and stop sending in data for existing data points.
-This is possible because Permutive events supports schema migration.
+You can always start collecting new data points and stop sending in data for existing data points.
+This is possible because Permutive events support schema migration.

 To add new properties, please email firstname.lastname@example.org with the objects/ properties you want to add, and their types.
 You must then update the Permutive script to send in those properties, on the sites where you want to collect this data.

 The following examples look at different properties a publisher wishes to collect, and how they choose to structure these in their pageview event schema.
 To see examples of what other publishers have used as their schemas, see here.

 This publisher wants to collect all the editorial data available on their page.
 To do this, they collect the following variables: